In This Article

 Can Any Dentist Perform Sedation?

-General anesthesia comes with some risks but it is safe if administered by a competent dentist.
+General anesthesia comes with some risks but it is safe if administered by a competent painless dentist near me.
 However, if you are obese or have intruding sleep apnea.
-You should speak with your doctor before they administer a sedation on you.
+You should speak with your doctor before they administer sedation on you.
 This is because these conditions can expose you to complications after the administration of anesthesia.

 Furthermore, you should not hesitate to ask for the dose that they will use for you in accordance with your health status and age.
 It should be in conformity with the dosage recommended by the Food and Drug Administration (FDA).
 It is not out of place to know the level of training of the dentist.
 And the number of sedative procedures he/she has carried out.
 If you discover that your dentist has carried out so many procedures.
 It means you are seeing the green light.